benjaminbergstein/blog/app/content/blog/engineering/docker-development-with-make/index.md

 ---
-title: Let's Dockerize!
-Docker development workflow with Make and Node.js
+title: Docker development workflow with Make and Node.js
 date: "2020-04-16T22:12:03.284Z"
 description: "Learn to dockerize and develop a Next.js application in this step-by-step tutorial."
 category: engineering
-status: draft
+status: published
 ---

 Docker is a powerful tool that is widely used today for deployment,